Rancidgift57/Remote-Unlock/README.md

 ### Pairing flow, in order

 1. If you want cross-network unlock, set up Tailscale first (see [step 3](#3-set-up-tailscale-optional-recommended) above) — you'll need the IP before pairing.
-2. On the laptop, run `python3 pair.py`.
+2. On the laptop, run `python3 pair.py` (Linux) or `python windows\pair_windows.py` (Windows).
 When it asks for an IP, give it the Tailscale IP (`tailscale ip -4`) for cross-network use, or the plain LAN IP (e.g. `192.168.1.42`) for same-Wi-Fi-only use.
-3. `pair.py` writes `~/.config/remote-unlock/ca-cert.pem`.
+3. Pairing writes a CA certificate (`~/.config/remote-unlock/ca-cert.pem` on Linux, `%LOCALAPPDATA%\remote-unlock\cert.pem` on Windows).
 Transfer this file to your phone (AirDrop, email — it's a public certificate, not a secret) and install it as a trusted certificate:
    - **iOS:** open the file and follow the profile install prompt in Settings, then separately go to **Settings → General → About → Certificate Trust Settings** and enable full trust for it. iOS requires this second step for custom CAs.
    - **Android:** **Settings → Security → Encryption & credentials → Install a certificate → CA certificate.**
 4. Open the app on your phone.
-On the pairing screen, generate a keypair — this also confirms Face ID / fingerprint is set up, since the app refuses to proceed without it — then paste the phone's printed public key into `pair.py` on the laptop when prompted.
+On the pairing screen, generate a keypair — this also confirms Face ID / fingerprint is set up, since the app refuses to proceed without it — then paste the phone's printed public key into the laptop's pairing script when prompted.
-5. `pair.py` then prints the laptop's public key.
+5. The pairing script then prints the laptop's public key.
 Paste that into the app's pairing screen and save.
 Pairing is now complete on both sides.
-6. On the unlock screen, enter the laptop's IP (Tailscale or LAN — matching what you gave `pair.py`) and tap "Unlock my laptop" to test the full flow end to end.
+6. On the unlock screen, enter the laptop's IP (Tailscale or LAN — matching what you gave the pairing script) and tap "Unlock my laptop" to test the full flow end to end.
 It's remembered after the first successful attempt.

 ### Range and notifications